-Teams that work in silos prioritize their own interests over the organization’s.
+Teams that work in silos prioritize their own interests over the organization.
 Let’s suppose an issue is reported to the backend development team.
-After taking a quick look at the logs, the developer concludes that the issue is in the frontend of the application.
+After taking a quick look at the logs, the developer concludes that the issue is in the front end of the application.
 Now since the backend developer often has to integrate with the frontend, they have a very good idea of how the issue could be fixed.
 But instead of suggesting the fix, they respond by saying, “This should be reported to the front-end team” and exit the scene.

 Enter Automated Collaboration

 Modern organizations have already found a great way of minimizing the silo effect: automate cross-collaboration in engineering teams.
-When organizations automate collaboration, they allow their engineering teams to access to all pertinent data throughout the product development lifecycle, across repositories, across tools, and across applications.
+When organizations automate collaboration, they allow their engineering teams to access to all pertinent data throughout the product development lifecycle, across repositories, tools, and applications.
 The limitations of the organization are broken down and teams work without data duplication.
 This is achieved by integrating all the different tools used by different teams with each other.
 This not only ensures that the communication becomes seamless, but it also ensures that it occurs on a formal channel every time.

 With automated collaboration, an issue tracking tool used by the development team is in sync with the requirement management tool used by the systems engineer.
-Suppose a systems engineer wants to edit a requirement in their Requirements Management tool in DOORS and want to ensure that the same gets relayed to the development team in Jira.
+Suppose a systems engineer wants to edit a requirement in their Requirements Management tool in DOORS and wants to ensure that the same gets relayed to the development team in Jira.
 They don’t have to make the change and then communicate it over email, or even by a comment on the tool.
 All they need to do is link the artifact in DOORS to the relevant task in the issue tracking tool in Jira, and the change will be visible across both tools automatically.

 By integrating all the different tools with each other, automated collaboration creates a network of interconnected information.
 Nobody has to leave their seat, or get on the call to get information, they can access any information at any given time, using their favorite tool.
-Automated collaboration also facilitates in making this access as simple as possible.
+Automated collaboration also facilitates making this access as simple as possible.

 How do we achieve automated collaboration?